 Residual pulse (800 mA)

-Insertion loss and E1, E2 and E3 pulse testing facility
+Insertion loss and E1 and E2 pulse testing facility

 As the only filter producer that can perform individual pulse testing, we are able to guarantee that your filter will protect your facility and not just on paper.
 Our filters are tested with our in-house test facility with which we are capable to perform PCI as per E1 (20 / 500 ns 2.5 kA peak) and E2 (1.5 / 4000 µs 250 A peak) test pulses.
 With our testing facilities we make sure that our filters comply with the highest demands and that the residual currents are within limits of the applicable standards and norms.

 The intense electromagnetic pulse (EMP) is generated by the phenomenon called “Compton effect” or “Compton scattering”.
 The nuclear explosion that generates this transient electromagnetic disturbance is also know as NEMP (Nuclear Electromagnetic Pulse) or HEMP (High altitude Electromagnetic Pulse).
-The HEMP is typically defined as a combination of three consecutive pulses called early time (E1), intermediate-time (E2) and late-time (E3), as shown in the graph below.
+The HEMP is typically defined as a combination of three consecutive pulses called early time (E1) and intermediate-time (E2), as shown in the graph below.